The Guide Endorsement is aimed at British Canoeing Leaders to support and recognise the additional skills required when

-Guide Modules: British Canoeing provide a selection of Guide Modules, covering the above topics, that are open to all British Canoeing and Home Nation members.
-These modules will be run through specific providers by experienced Guides.
+Guide Modules: The Guide Modules cover the above topics and are run through experienced Guides.
 Full details of the content can be found in the Guide Module Outlines on the British Canoeing Awarding Body website.

 Accredited Prior Learning (APL): British Canoeing appreciates that Guides may choose to develop themselves through a variety of means and seek to recognise formal, non-formal and informal development.
 Guides may also register other forms of development, including mentored practice with other Guides, specific training, etc., by providing evidence on the APL section of the application form.

 British Canoeing recognise and support that paddlers have enriched and diverse experiences, having attended courses and having worked with other Guides and Leaders.
 We are working with other organisations to develop the Guide Scheme Mapping Document, which will be updated on a regular basis.
 This documents is to provide an indication of suitable and recognised courses and awards that can be used to APL British Canoeing Guide Modules.

-All British Canoeing and Home Nation members should send their completed applications to [email protected].
+British Canoeing members should send their completed applications to [email protected].

 The CPD aspect of the scheme recognises the Guides commitment to ongoing development of their professional practice.
-British Canoeing and the Home Nation Associations consider it best practice for professional Leaders/Guides to pursue regular development of their knowledge, skills and understanding in areas linked to their professional activity.
+British Canoeing and the National Associations consider it best practice for professional Leaders/Guides to pursue regular development of their knowledge, skills and understanding in areas linked to their professional activity.
 This may be achieved by participation in a British Canoeing Guide Module or via an Application for Recognition of CPD.

 Remaining a registered Guide and associated benefits (every 3 years)

 The British Canoeing endorsement on the Guide Scheme does not extend your remit of your British Canoeing Leadership Award and, as such, the Environmental Definitions & Deployment Guidance for Instructors, Coaches & Leaders will remain the same.